WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 # Introduction

-Do you want to learn a new skill as a historian?
-The Information and Digital Group Technology for Research (IDGT4R) team has been asked to lead an introductory practitioners’ approach on the applications of social networks as a complimentary 90-minute component to a composite session (Networks: A Skills Workshop).
-This practical part to be preceded by a talk from Kate Davidson (Sheffield) on Social Network Analysis from her article on [Early Modern Social Networks: Antecedents, Opportunities, and Challenges](https://doi.org/10.1093/ahr/rhz253) in American Historical Review.
+Do you want to learn a new skill?
+In this session we explore how to use the gephi software to visualise and understand networks.
+The original session was preceded by a talk by Kate Davidson (Sheffield) on social network analysis from her article on [Early Modern Social Networks: Antecedents, Opportunities, and Challenges](https://doi.org/10.1093/ahr/rhz253) in American Historical Review.

 ## Learning objectives